+BTK BIOLOGICAL INSECTICIDE Although the main focus in recent years has been on gypsy moth caterpillars, BTK is also an effective weapon to use on tent caterpillars, leafrollers, tomato hornworms and such like.
 BTK refers to the active ingredient in this product-Bacillus thuringiensis var. kurstaki.
 This is NOT a chemical pesticide, but a natural bacteria microorganism.
 As soon as caterpillars ingest it, they stop feeding and die within days.
 BTK can be sprayed on all trees-fruit, shade and evergreen as well as vegetable plants.
 Birds, animals and people are not endangered, but please avoid spraying milkweed plants, as monarch butterfly larvae feed on this plant only.
 Mix 33 ml per 10 liters water and spray in late afternoon as direct sunlight breaks down the active ingredient.
 735-0510 100 ml concentrate (makes 30L) 735-0550 500 ml concentrate (makes 160L) \$17.95 \$49.95 CODLING MOTH TRAP Codling moth larvae are the guys you might occasionally meet when you bite into an apple.
 They can also damage pears, walnuts and quince.
 These simple sticky traps are designed to hang in your fruit trees at the end of the bloom period to catch the male moths which have been attracted by the non toxic pheromone lure.
 For adequate coverage 1 or 2 traps per mature tree are suggested.
-Some

-larger orchards use several traps as a monitor to tell them when they need to intervene with insecticide products such as BTK.

-735-9202 1 set of 2 traps and 2 lures
+Some larger orchards use several traps as a monitor to tell them when they need to intervene with insecticide products such as BTK.
+735-9202 1 set of 2 traps and 2 lures APPLE MAGGOT TRAPS Reusable red sphere traps with full season lure system.

-\$25.95

-APPLE MAGGOT TRAPS

-Reusable red sphere traps with full season lure system.
 The small fruit fly known as Apple Maggot attacks apples and blueberries as well as pears, plums and cherries.
 Each kit includes 3 of the reusable red spheres with hangers and a 6.5 oz can of TAD sticky stuff.
 One kit provides coverage for 2-3 dwarf trees.
 Lures are sold separately.

-735-9110 1 set of 3 traps
+735-9110 1 set of 3 traps \$36.95

-\$36.95

 APPLE MAGGOT REPLACEMENT LURES

 Designed to use with the red sphere traps, these attractant lures come in a pack of 3.
 They should be replaced every spring.

-735-9111 1 set of 3 lures
+735-9111 1 set of 3 lures \$17.95

-\$17.95

 STICKY STUFF

 This sticky insect barrier stops climbing insects in their tracks.
 By brushing a band around your tree trunks it protects against Gypsy Moth and Tent Caterpillar larvae, Cankerworms, Ants and other crawling insects.
 It is also used with the Apple Maggot Traps above.
 Organic and non-toxic.

-735-9108 6.5 oz can with brush
+735-9108 6.5 oz can with brush \$17.95

-\$17.95

 TREE BAND INSECT TRAP

 Stop the creepy crawlers from climbing your trees.
 Cut a piece from the roll long enough to reach around the circumference of the tree and overlap a bit.
 The 15cm (6") wide sticky band will make travelling very frustrating for Gypsy Moth caterpillars and other unwelcome critters.